devutkarsh/blog.github.io/content/post/finops-101-databricks-cost.md

 By adopting a local + CLI workflow, your team can cut waste on iterations, accelerate development, and build a FinOps-aware engineering culture that respects cloud budgets.

 Start today: install the Databricks CLI, shift development locally, and watch your cloud bills drop — without sacrificing innovation or speed.

-> If you want, I can also help draft a companion GitHub repo with sample scripts and CLI configs to share with your readers.
-Would you like that?